-Corrected - If you need to correct or change your return after it has been filed, but before extended due date has passed, you must file a corrected Form IL-1120-ST-X. Write "CORRECTED" at the top and show the changes.
+Corrected - If you need to correct or change your return after it has been filed, but before the extended due date has passed, you must file a corrected Form IL-1120-ST-X, Amended Small Business Corporation Replacement Tax Return.
+Write "CORRECTED" at the top and show the changes.
 A corrected return is treated as your original return for all purposes.

-Amended - If you need to change your return after it has been filed, and the extended due date has passed, you must file Form IL-1120-ST-X, Amended Subchapter S Corporation Return, showing the changes.
+Amended - If you need to change your return after it has been filed, and the extended due date has passed, you must file Form IL-1120-ST-X showing the changes.